hollowaykeanho/Upscaler/README.md

 [Holloway's Polygot Script](https://github.com/hollowaykeanho/PolygotScript) to keep user instruction extremely simple.
 Hence, in any operating system (UNIX or WINDOWS), simply interact with the repository's `start.cmd` script will do.
-Example for, instruction on Linux or MacOS
+Example for requesting a help instruction:

 ```
 $ ./Upscaler/start.cmd --help
 ```

-In help display, you generally want to take notice of the `AVAILABLE MODELS` list.
+In the help display, you generally want to take notice of the `AVAILABLE MODELS` list.
 The upscaling algorithms are solely based on the available models in the [models](https://github.com/hollowaykeanho/Upscaler/tree/main/models) directory.
 The scripts are written in a way to dynamically index each of them and present